solo-io/gloo/docs/content/guides/security/auth/extauth/plugin_auth/_index.md

 You can see that it contains the compiled plugin file `RequiredHeader.so`.

 {{% notice warning %}}
-Make sure the plugin image tag matches the version of GlooE you are using.
+Make sure the plugin image tag matches the version of Gloo Edge Enterprise you are using.
 Plugins with mismatching versions will fail to be loaded due to the compatibility constraints imposed by the Go plugin model.
 See [this section]({{< versioned_link_path fromRoot="/guides/dev/writing_auth_plugins#build-helper-tools" >}}) of the plugin developer guide for more information.
 {{% /notice %}}

-## Configuring Gloo
+## Configuring Gloo Edge

 #### Installation
-Let's start by installing Gloo Enterprise.
-We need to customize the standard installation to configure Gloo to use our plugin; we can do that by defining the following `plugin-values.yaml` value file:
+Let's start by installing Gloo Edge Enterprise.
+We need to customize the standard installation to configure Gloo Edge to use our plugin; we can do that by defining the following `plugin-values.yaml` value file:

 {{< highlight bash "hl_lines=6-11" >}}
 cat << EOF > plugin-values.yaml